alphagov/accessibility-community-notes-and-discussion/requirement1.md

-# Meeting the technical accessibility requirement
+# Meeting Requirement 1: Technical accessibility

 This is a draft document.

-Your service must meet the [technical accessibility requirement](standard.md).
+Your service must meet [Requirement 1: Technical accessibility](requirements.md).

-## How do we do it?
+## How to meet Requirement 1

 We use the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/).
 They are: